Free to Focus, Michael Hyatt’s new book, helps readers focus on completing their most important work rather than getting bogged down in the minutiae.

 The Tools You Need

 Hyatt has a variety of products that help reinforce this proposed productivity system, some of which are even included in his book.
-At the end of each chapter, Hyatt provides a link that allows you to download PDF files that you can either print or edit on your computer.
+At the end of each chapter, Hyatt provides a link to download PDF files.

 These files give readers the chance to reflect on their own lives and start evaluating what changes need to be made to put these new practices in place.